concur/developer.concur.com/concepts/get-started.markdown

 Example of how to get an [access token](https://developer.concur.com/api-documentation/oauth-20/oauth-20-basic-concepts#access_tokens) with JSON response

 ####Request
 The username and password must be base 64 encoded separated by a colon.
 For exaple: sample@concur.com:samplepassword.
+We already have X-ConsumerKey (clientID) from number 2.
+To generate the Authorization: Basic value, you need to Base64-encode the login ID, colon and password such that john_developer@hotmail.com:Travel&Expense$2012 becomes am9obl9kZXZlbG90bWFpbC5jb206VHJhdmVsJkV4cGVuc2UkMjAxMg==.
+If you're not doing this programmatically yet, you can use this nifty web tool to generate that value (remember to choose Encode).

 	curl https://www.concursolutions.com/net2/oauth2/accesstoken.ashx \
 	-H "Authorization: Basic <Base 64 encoded sample@concur.com:password>" \